decentraland/old-documentation/_posts/getting-started/2018-01-03-create-scene.md

 tag: introduction
 ---

-In Decentraland, a scene is the representation of the content of an estate/LAND.
-All scenes are made up of [entities]({{ site.baseurl }}{% post_url /development-guide/2018-06-21-entity-interfaces %}), which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.
+In Decentraland, a scene is the representation of the content of an estate or parcel.
+All scenes are made up of [entities and components](), which represent all of the elements in the scene and are arranged into tree structures, very much like elements in a DOM tree in web development.

 ## Install the CLI